nsavageJVM/pantheon/Readme.md

 ## See project `tools dev`

-### Currently implements scripts to configure a private 3 node chain  with a `clique` concenssus loosley following this recipie
+### Currently implements scripts to configure a private 3 node chain  with a Clique POA Consensus loosley following this recipie
 [Creating a Private Network](https://docs.pantheon.pegasys.tech/en/latest/Tutorials/Create-Private-Network/)

  See module / package keth.tools.utils.ChainUtils main function to create directorys, artifacts and scripts